gusc/Threads/README.md

     // Both threads will be joined up on thread object destruction }
 ```

-@note: Be careful with blocking calls - calling blockign call from the same thread will result in a deadlock.

 Example with `ThisThread` - this will run a run-loop in current thread and when the lambda is executed it will stop the run loop with the  `mt.stop()` call.